Background.jpg

 A long-running project, I have been spending my ‘free time’ working on a harpsichord - built from scratch.

 After over 50 years of work as a builder, restorer, and technician of early keyboard instruments, Allan Winkler is not planning to make any more instruments.
-I have seen and performed many of his processes and have an inkling of the ingenuity, creativity, and effort that has gone in to creating his world class instruments.
-I thought it would be a good idea to document these processes as much as possible…what better way than to make an instrument myself?!?
+I have seen and performed many of his processes and have an inkling of the ingenuity, creativity, and effort that has gone in to creating his legacy-class instruments.
+I thought it would be a shame if these methods were not documented for some future use.
+I was thrilled when Allan agreed to let me build an instrument in his shop, using his designs and methods and with his guidance.

 The instrument will represent my execution (with Allan’s help) of Allan’s interpretation of the French double-manual harpsichord by Henri Hemsch (c.1736) that currently lives at the Museum of Fine Arts in Boston, MA.

-Because this is a labor of love and has no client, this is a ‘back burner’ project, so is taking as long as it takes.
+Because this is a labor of love and has no client, this is a ‘back burner’ project, which means it takes as long as it takes.
 Here, you’ll find some short clips of some of the work.
 One thing I can say, making this instrument is FUN!
 The specificity of the goals and the need to get it right create a world where you must slow your work to the pace of the materials.
+There is no rushing, there is no ‘faster’, successful completion of each step is worth all the care required to do it properly.

 Steam-Bending the Bent Side

 Here, we’re bending the bent side - a very cool piece of applied technology.
-I have to imagine is just as fascinating and mind blowing today as it ever was!
+I have to imagine it is just as fascinating today as it ever was!

 Straight Bridges & Bent Bridges